polterguy/polterguy.github.io/tutorials/database/index.md

 All of the above slots have **[mssql.]** versions for Microsoft SQL Server.
-If you want to follow this tutorial towards a Microsoft SQL Server database instead of a MySQL database, then just replace _"mysql"_ with _"mssql"_, and everything should work the same way, assuming you use some columns and tables that actually exists in your SQL Server database - And that you connect to an existing SQL Server database in your instance.
+If you want to follow this tutorial towards a Microsoft SQL Server database instead of a MySQL database, just replace _"mysql"_ with _"mssql"_, and everything should work the same way, assuming you use some columns and tables that actually exists in your SQL Server database.

 ## Creating CRUD HTTP endpoints